onefoursix/control-agent-k8s-deployment/README.md

 ## Control Agent install on Kubernetes

 This project provides a quick and easy way to deploy a StreamSets [Control Agent](https://streamsets.com/blog/streamsets-control-hub-kubernetes/) on various Kubernetes clusters for legacy StreamSets Control Hub v3.x.
-It is strongly advised to upgrade to Stream
+It is strongly recommended that users deploying Data Collector on legacy StreamSets Control Hub v3.x upgrade to StreamSets Platform.

 There are three steps involved: